Yahnich/yahnich.github.io/README.md

 ## Nyx Assassin - Aulacimorph
 - Parasitize makes the enemy hostile to both heroes and bosses, damage taken by unit reduced by 75%
+- **1.6.0c.** Parasitize now increases damage taken by the unit instead by 25%.

 <div align="center">
   <h1>Bosses</h1>